 This is a very simple DIY craft.
 And it’s a great craft for kids, too!
 We’ve listed all the tools and materials you’ll need below along with the pattern and instructions at the end of this post.

 A New Spin on an Old Favorite

 Painting eggs is a classic Easter activity for kids.
 Of course it’s fun for adults too!
 But as an adult, you may also be interested in using Easter eggs as home decor.
 For example, we once created these Easter egg place cards.
 And another year, we made these painted tissue decoupage eggs.

 We have been trying to move away from using foam eggs in the studio, though.
-So for our strawberry and carrot Easter eggs, we used spun cotton eggs, courtesy of Smile Mercantile.
+So for our strawberry and carrot Easter eggs, we used spun cotton eggs.
 This is the first time we have used spun cotton eggs and we are happy to report that they are very easy to paint!